nikitasharma14/Portfolio/_pages/about.md

 ## Research Vision

 While technological advancement drives new possibilities in healthcare, meaningful innovation requires solutions that are responsive to the diverse needs, experiences, and contexts of end-users.
-This involves designing technologies *with* and *for* the people involved in healthcare — including those receiving care, delivering care, and supporting care processes — while ensuring that solutions align with the realities and complexities of healthcare systems.
+This involves designing technologies *with* and *for* the people involved in healthcare — including those receiving care, delivering care, and supporting care processes — while ensuring that solutions align with the complexities of evolving healthcare systems.

 In my research, I place people at the center of innovation by designing and adapting technologies around their needs, experiences, and expectations.
 I integrate **human-centered design** to understand users and their needs, **behavioural science** to promote sustainable behaviour change, and **artificial intelligence** to develop personalized and data-driven solutions.
 This transdisciplinary approach supports the translation of research into healthcare technologies that are scientifically rigorous, meaningful to users, and feasible for implementation in real-world settings.